-- (1) AEMO must, having regard to information provided by Registered participants (under rule 324(4) or otherwise), coordinate all maintenance planned by the declared transmission system service provider, interconnected transmission pipeline service providers and Storage Providers to ensure that system security is not threatened as a consequence of the unavailability of equipment undergoing maintenance. - (2) AEMO must make Procedures (maintenance planning procedures) with respect to maintenance including the following: - (a) notification of maintenance; - (b) requests to carry out maintenance; - (c) approval of requests (including conditions of approval); - (d) initiation of maintenance (including initiation at the request of AEMO); - (e) risk assessment and management; - (f) information exchange and release (including release of confidential information);
+- (1) AEMO must, having regard to information provided by Registered participants (under rule 324(4) or otherwise), coordinate all maintenance planned by DWGM facility operators to minimise any threats to system security as a consequence of the unavailability of equipment undergoing maintenance. - (2) AEMO must make Procedures (maintenance planning procedures) with respect to maintenance including the following: - (a) notification of maintenance; - (b) requests to carry out maintenance; - (c) approval of requests (including conditions of approval); - (d) initiation of maintenance (including initiation at the request of AEMO); - (e) risk assessment and management; - (f) information exchange and release (including release of confidential information); - (g) timing (including deferral) of maintenance;

-- (g) timing (including deferral) of maintenance; - (h) the types of equipment to be taken off line and brought back on line in the course of maintenance operations and the procedures for taking it off line and bringing it back on line; - (i) any other matter contemplated by, or reasonably incidental to, rule 324 or this rule. - (3) A service provider or Storage Provider that has provided information under rule 324(4), concerning time and duration of proposed maintenance, must act in accordance with those forecasts unless: - (a) those forecasts are updated in the manner specified in the maintenance planning procedures more than 5 days before that maintenance is due to commence; or - (b) if the update is to occur within 5 days of the day on which that maintenance was due to commence, consent to an update has been obtained from AEMO in the manner specified in the maintenance planning procedures.
+- (h) the types of equipment to be taken off line and brought back on line in the course of maintenance operations and the procedures for taking it off line and bringing it back on line; - (i) any other matter contemplated by, or reasonably incidental to, rule 324 or this rule. - (3) A DWGM facility operator that has provided information under rule 324(4), concerning time and duration of proposed maintenance, must act in accordance with those forecasts unless: - (a) those forecasts are updated in the manner specified in the maintenance planning procedures more than 5 days before that maintenance is due to commence; or - (b) if the update is to occur within 5 days of the day on which that maintenance was due to commence, consent to an update has been obtained from AEMO in the manner specified in the maintenance planning procedures.